 Bar the 1980/81 season in which he was injured and only played 27 times, O’Leary was a constant presence at centre half for Arsenal for the best part of a decade.
 He was an elegant and stylish player, preferring to pass the ball out of defence rather than clear the ball long, which was more common from defenders in English football at the time.
-O’Leary was a key member of Arsenal’s 1979 FA Cup winning team, when they defeated Manchester United in the final.
-He was also on the losing Arsenal side that played in the 1978 and 1980 FA Cup Final’s and 1980 European Cup Winners Cup Final.
+O’Leary was a key member of Arsenal’s 1979 FA Cup-winning team when they defeated Manchester United in the final.
+He was also on the losing Arsenal side that played in the 1978 and 1980 FA Cup Final’s and 1980 European Cup.

 Arsenal and O’Leary won the 1991 League Championship and the League and FA Cup double in 1993.
 A the end of the 1992/93 season David O’Leary moved to Leeds United on a free transfer.
-This ended a 20 year association with Arsenal.
-He made 722 first team appearances scoring 14 goals.
-In a 2007 poll conducted by Arsenal’s website, O’Leary was voted number 14 in the their all time top 50 players.
+This ended a 20-year association with Arsenal.
+He made 722 first-team appearances scoring 14 goals.
+In a 2007 poll conducted by Arsenal’s website, O’Leary was voted number 14 in their all-time top 50 players.

-O’Leary did go to the 1990 World Cup in Italy having reconciled Charlton but was down the pecking order, with Kevin Moran and Mick McCarthy being first choice.
-He went down in Irish sporting folklore when he scored the winning penalty against Romania in a second round penalty shoot out.
+O’Leary did go to the 1990 World Cup in Italy.
+He went down in Irish sporting folklore when he scored the winning penalty against Romania in a second-round penalty shoot-out.
 He continued to represent his country until 1993, being involved in the 1994 World Cup Qualifying campaign.
 David O’Leary finished his Republic of Ireland career with 68 caps.

 His next job took him to the United Arab Emirates and to a club called Al Ahli.
-His time there did not last long as he was relieved of his duties in April 2011.
-He had two years remaining on his contract and in 2012 he asked FIFA to intervene with the hope of gaining compensation.
-In May 2013 he was awarded £3.3million in compensation.
-David O’Leary has not worked as a manager or coach since he left Al Ahli.
-He is an occasional TV pundit for Al Jazeera’s Premier League coverage and has also done some pundit work for BT Sport’s Premier League games this season.
+He is now an occasional TV pundit for Al Jazeera’s Premier League coverage and has also done some pundit work for BT Sport’s Premier League games this season.